Aliases for CENPE Gene

 GeneCards Summary for CENPE Gene

 CENPE (Centromere Protein E) is a Protein Coding gene.
 Diseases associated with CENPE include Microcephaly 13, Primary, Autosomal Recessive and Seckel Syndrome.
-Among its related pathways are PLK1 signaling events and Innate Immune System.
+Among its related pathways are DNA Damage and Cell Cycle, Mitotic.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and signal transducer activity.
 An important paralog of this gene is KIF15.

 UniProtKB/Swiss-Prot for CENPE Gene